ethanwood17/review-ranking/README.md

 which will format the JSON nicely.

 To use the flags, try something like this: `java -jar target/review-ranking-0.0.1-SNAPSHOT-spring-boot.jar -n 76 -l 18 | jq`

+## Testing

+Testing is pretty easy as long as you've got maven installed: `mvn test`